 What is a Cloud Migration Strategy and Why Do You Need One?

-To keep day-to-day business operations more efficient, companies should implement a cloud migration strategy.
-Cloud migration techniques are especially crucial for companies transitioning their existing systems to cloud computing for the first time and current cloud users seeking to make the most of their investment.
+While adopting the right cloud migration techniques are must for all, they are especially crucial for companies transitioning their existing systems to cloud computing for the first time and current cloud users seeking to make the most of their investment.

 Adopting a cloud data migration strategy helps businesses identify and execute the fastest, least disruption transition from on-premise to cloud.
 A well-executed migration strategy also helps determine which existing workloads can be replaced, discontinued, re-written, or kept on-premises.